Answer: Yes, any student transferring 29 or fewer credit hours must complete both steps of the New Student Orientation

 Answer: A government issued photo ID and any important paperwork you have questions regarding (financial aid documents, transcripts, etc.).
 You may also want to bring a jacket/sweatshirt as some of the rooms can get a little cold.

-Answer: Yes, your parents, guardians, or guest can attend your College Day with you.
+Answer: Yes, your parents, guardians, or guest (maximum of 2) can attend your Advising & Registration Day with you.
 They will have a different schedule during parts of the day, but will spend the majority of the time with you.

 - Note, official college transcripts must be submitted to Admissions for an evaluation of transfer credits in math or English.